sopranopillow/fluentui/packages/react-components/react-avatar/README.md

 ### Migration Guide

-If you're upgrading to Fluent UI v9 see [MIGRATION.md](./MIGRATION.md) for guidance on updating to the latest Avatar implementation.
+If you're upgrading to Fluent UI v9 see [MIGRATION.md](./src/stories/Avatar/MIGRATION.md) for guidance on updating to the latest Avatar implementation and [MIGRATION.md](./src/stories/AvatarGroup/MIGRATION.md) for AvatarGroup.